urob/zmk-config/readme.md

 ##### Repeat

 I recently switched to 25g-chocs on one of my keyboards.
-I already was a big fan of combos prior to that (even with heavy MX-switches).
+I already was very happy with my combos prior to that (even with heavy-ish MX-switches).
 But with the light chocs, I find that I can now even use them for regular typing.
-While I haven't yet tried placing alphas on combos, I am currently experimenting with a `repeat` combo on my home row that I use to make writing double-letter words more fun.
+While I haven't yet tried placing alphas on combos, I am currently experimenting with a `repeat` combo on my home row that I use to reduce SFUs when typing double-letter words.

 ## Issues and workarounds